AdobeDocs/experience-manager-65.en/help/assets/aem-assets-adobe-stock.md

 1. Add the user or the group to the [!DNL Adobe Stock] cloud configuration.

-### User access to Adobe Stock assets in Experience Manager {#user-access-to-stocks}
+### User access to Adobe Stock assets in Experience Manager {#access-to-stock}

 A non-admin user having permissions to the [!DNL Adobe Stock] cloud configuration can search and license the [!DNL Adobe Stock] assets from the [!DNL Experience Manager] interface.

 The user has to perform an additional step of activating the [!DNL Adobe Stock] cloud configuration before accessing [!DNL Adobe Stock] assets.
 This is a one-time activity.
-If the user is assigned permissions on multiple Adobe Stock cloud configurations (for example, locale based configurations), the user can select the desired configuration from the **[!UICONTROL User Preferences** panel.
+If the user is assigned permissions on multiple Adobe Stock cloud configurations, the user can select the desired configuration from the **[!UICONTROL User Preferences** panel.

 **To activate the [!DNL Adobe Stock] cloud configuration:**